n3rvcpp/n3rv/doxygen/breathe/source/tech_resolution.rst

 Wildcard (*) Resolutions
 ------------------------

-Since a n3rv cluster can have hundreds of referenced bindings, a basic lookup mechanism would not be enough.
+Since a n3rv cluster can have hundreds of registred bindings, a basic lookup mechanism would not be enough.
 This is why connect() also supports wildcards resolutions in its uid parameters.

 .. code-block:: c++